mhartl/pivotal-github/README.md

     $ git story-pull-request

 By default, `git story-pull-request` issues a `git push-branch` as well, just in case the local branch hasn't yet been pushed up to the remote repository.
-This step can be skipped with the `--skip` option.

 As with `git story-merge`, by default `git story-pull-request` exits with a warning if the most recent commit doesn't finish the story.